BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Results

 \subsubsection{Pairwise Registration}

 We analyze the performance of baselines and our proposed \modelnames~under conditions of large initial misalignments in terms of rotation.
 Figs.~\ref{fig:lineplot_harddice_vs_rot_ss_nss_unimodal_multimodal} and~\ref{fig:lineplot_hausd_vs_rot_ss_nss_unimodal_multimodal} plot overall Dice and HD across rotation angle of the moving image for baselines and \modelnames.
 Each panel depicts rigid, affine, and nonlinear registrations, respectively.
-Each separate figure varies different combinations of unimodal vs. multimodal, skull-stripped and non-skull-stripped.
+Each separate figure varies different combinations of unimodal vs. multimodal, skullstripped and non-skullstripped.

-We find that all baseline models suffer substantially as the rotation angle increases, across all transformation types. {\modelnames} performs well across all rotation angles, and is particularly strong for rigid and affine transformations.
-ANTs and SynthMorph yield excellent results when the initial misalignment is small (e.g. near 0 degrees of rotation) and when data is skull-stripped, particularly for nonlinear transformations.
-However, the accuracy drops substantially when the misalignment is not minimal.
+Generally, {\modelnames} performs well across all rotation angles, modalities, and (non-)skullstripped. \modelnames-L outperforms all baselines for rigid and affine transformations across all rotation angles.
+However, for the case of nonlinear unimodal and multimodal skullstripped registration at small initial misalignment (e.g. 0 degrees of rotation, (bottom left panels) ANTs, SynthMorph, and EasyReg outperform \modelnames{}.
+We attribute this to the fact that TPS in 3D is likely not sufficient to align cortical geometry and therefore the model does not seem to identify cortical keypoints.
+This leads to relatively worse alignment in cortical regions, which baselines (which do not have the TPS assumption) can align better.

+We find that all baseline models suffer substantially as the rotation angle increases, across all transformation types.
+For classical methods (ITK-Elastix and ANTs), the models fail to find correspondences when they are far apart on the spatial grid.
+For SynthMorph, the performance drop is likely due to not affine aligning the image pair, which is a requirement for SynthMorph but an added step in the pipeline.
+EasyReg accounts for this by performing an initial affine alignment, but the performance drop is due to the failure of the pretrained segmentation model (used to extract ROI centroids to be used as keypoints) to segment brains which are significantly rotated, leading to a poor initial affine alignment (see Appendix).

 We compare the computational time across different models in Table~\ref{tab:timing}.
-Some representative examples for all models is provided in Fig.~\ref{fig:imshow_pairwise} for qualitative evaluation.
+Some representative examples for all models are provided in Fig.~\ref{fig:imshow_pairwise} for qualitative evaluation.
 Overall, \modelnames{} outperforms other baselines at high degrees of initial misalignment, and furthermore performs comparably or often better (at large misalignments) than the state-of-the-art ANTs registration, while requiring substantially less runtime.